The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Verilog blackbox is used by the synthesis tool.
-It tells the synthesis tool the purpose and width of the input and output, but does not carry information regarding the timings.
+It tells the synthesis tool the purpose and width of the input and output but does not carry information regarding the timings.

-In the `OpenRAM macro tutorial <../tutorials/openram.html>`_ the alternative with Liberty file is described.
+In the `OpenRAM macro tutorial <../tutorials/openram.html>`_, the alternative with the Liberty file is described.
-Liberty flow contains the timings, unfortunetly OpenLane does not generate the Liberty output.
+Liberty flow contains the timings, unfortunately, OpenLane does not generate the Liberty output.
 This means that the only remaining option is the Verilog Blackbox flow.

 .. warning::

-    The users should be careful when making subcomponents or blackboxes that have parameters, because this may cause behaviour mismatches between RTL and the final GDS.
+    The users should be careful when making subcomponents or blackboxes that have parameters, because this may cause behavior mismatches between RTL and the final GDS.

 Create the verilog blackbox: